Zombie-Lending in the United States -- Prevalence versus Relevance: Data

 \section{Data}

-Our empirical analysis is based on annual firm-level observations of publicly traded U.S. companies.
-For information on companies' balance sheets we resort to Compustat's annual files and while Standard \& Poor's Capital-IQ (CapIQ) database is our source for companies' debt instruments.
-The benefit of these two databases is the one-to-one mapping between the debt instruments listed in CapIQ and the company's fundamentals in Compustat's annual files.
-The drawback of CapIQ is its poor coverage prior to 2002, which shrinks our effective sample size to 18 years between 2002-2019.\footnote{Another source of information about a company's lending-relationships is \textit{DealScan}, which reports syndicated loan arrangements, and allows to identify both borrower and lender.
+Our empirical analysis is based on annual firm-level observations of public U.S. companies.
+For information on companies' balance sheets we resort to Compustat's annual files, while Standard \& Poor's Capital-IQ (CapIQ) database is our source for companies' debt instruments.
+The benefit of these two databases is the one-to-one mapping between the debt instruments listed in CapIQ and a company's fundamentals in Compustat's annual files.
+The drawback of CapIQ is its poor coverage prior to 2002, which shrinks our effective sample size to 19 years between 2002-2020.\footnote{Another source of information about a company's lending-relationships is \textit{DealScan}, which reports syndicated loan arrangements with borrower and lender identification.
 However, a direct mapping between DealScan and Compustat is not given without a little detour.
 Further, syndicated loan agreements usually come with large face-values.
 As further analyses will show, zombie-firms are rather small compared to their peers in the Compustat sample.
-Thus, the analysis of data from DealScan has shown that zombies (even when following along our most generous zombie-definition) are only sparsely represented.} We consider all firms in the Compustat database with an identifier $fic = USA$.
+Thus, based on further examinations, zombies (even when following along our most generous zombie-definition) are only sparsely represented in the DealScan data set.} We consider all firms in the Compustat database with an identifier $fic = USA$.
 Furthermore, we exclude sectors with NAICS codes 11, 22, 52, 55, 81, and 92.
-We deflate financial variables by the industry-specific producer price index derived from \textit{KLEMS}\footnote{Source: \href{https://www.bea.gov/data/special-topics/integrated-industry-level-production-account-klems}{bea.gov}} with base year 2002.\footnote{We do not winsorize the data or omit any percentiles in our empirical analysis.}
+We deflate financial variables by the industry-specific producer price index derived from \textit{KLEMS}\footnote{Source: \href{https://www.bea.gov/data/special-topics/integrated-industry-level-production-account-klems}{bea.gov}} with base year 2002.\footnote{We do neither winsorize the data nor omit any percentiles in our empirical analysis.}